GiGurra/flycd/README.md

 ## Current issues

 * Lots of implementation is still missing!
-* SUPER HACKY code right now, just a one-day hack so far with most work delegated to shell commands instead of proper go libraries :D
+* SUPER HACKY code right now, just a 2-day hack so far with most work delegated to shell commands instead of proper go libraries :D
     * Lots of refactoring needed!
 * This functionality might already exist/I might be reinventing the wheel here - we will see what is written in the